pmazak/jenkins-demo/README.md

 ---
 ## First time only
     1> gradle jenkins
     (After server is up, stop the server.)

     2> gradle installPlugins jenkins

-      (While server is up, from a separate console run this.)
+    (While server is up, from a separate console run the following.)
     3> gradle createJob

 ---